East Coast Camp

 1.5 hours from DC | 1.5 hours from Baltimore | 3 hours from Philadelphia | 3.5 hours from Pittsburgh | 4 hours from NYC

 Arrival and check-in at camp is on Friday 2:00-4:00 PM.
 Don’t be late – once everyone arrives, we’ll be closing the camp gate for the weekend!
-On Sunday, campers can expect to depart from camp on around 12 PM.
+On Monday, campers can expect to depart from camp around 12 PM.
 Transportation is not included in the registration cost but below are several great options!

 Ride to camp in style on one of our camp buses.
 Kick back and relax for a stress-free ride to camp, or start the party early and get to know your fellow campers en route to camp.
 Buses will be provided from three departure points: